johnpapa/vue-workshop/labs.md

 Open `src/views/products.vue` in your editor and take a moment to note the following:

 * Examine the HTML code in the template.
 Notice that it renders products as well as a `Cart` component.
 * Notice that Vuex functionality is imported in the `scripts` section.
-The `mapState` and `mapActions` functions will be used to access store state and call into the store's actions.
+The `mapState` and `mapActions` functions will be used to access Vuex store state and call into the store's actions.

 #### Step 2